maliknaik16/linux-notes/README.md

 If the internet is slow on the linux machine, then it's probably because the wifi power management is turned on.

-Change it to the following configuration to disable wifi power management at `/etc/NetworkManager/conf.d/default-wifi-powersave-on.conf`:
+Turn it off by setting it to the following configuration to disable wifi power management in `/etc/NetworkManager/conf.d/default-wifi-powersave-on.conf`:

 ```
 [connection]
 wifi.powersave = 2
 ```

+Reboot the system after updating the file.

 More information [here](https://askubuntu.com/questions/1230525/ubuntu-20-04-network-performance-extremely-slow).

 ## Adding Refresh button to the right-click Context Menu in Linux Mint/Ubuntu/Debian